Xilinx/mlir-aie/docs/Building.md

     ```
     This will build LLVM in `llvm/build` and install the LLVM binaries under `llvm/install`.

-4. Build the MLIR-AIE tools by calling `utils/build-mlir-aie.sh` for Versal or Ryzen AI
+4. Build the MLIR-AIE tools by calling `utils/build-mlir-aie.sh` or `utils/build-mlir-aie-pcie.sh`
-    with the path to the `llvm/build` directory.
-The Vitis environment will have to be
+    for Versal or Ryzen AI with the path to the `llvm/build` directory.
+The Vitis environment
-    set up for this to succeed.
-Note that there are seperate scripts to run when targetting
+    will have to be set up for this to succeed.
-    Ryzen AI vs the VCK5000.
-See the two scripts below:

-    Building mlir-aie for the Ryzen AI system:
+    Building mlir-aie for a Ryzen AI system:

     ```
     source <Vitis Install Path>/settings64.sh